Andrew-Shek-Dev/dev_container/README.md

 ```

 The good news is that VSCode extension can streamline above all of steps!

+#### Setup the development environment using dev container in VSCode
 * Step 1 : Install VSCode Extension `Dev Containers`
 * Step 2 : Cmd + Shift + P and type `>Dev Containers: Add Dev Container Configuration Files`
 * Step 3 : Select `From a predefined container configuration definition`